Defcon 13 - Official announcement

 It is good that the secret is so well kept from the masses; what would happen if they figured out the truth?

 I am glad to see there are those who work hard to keep this secret in the forums.
 Proof?
 Watch.
-Someone will post a question asking about DC13 being cancelled.Last edited by TheCotMan; December 26, 2004, 19:01.
+Someone will post a question asking about DC13 being cancelled.Last edited by TheCotMan; December 26, 2004, 18:01.Comment

 -

 Just a quick question.
 This year I will be staying at AP and my family will be staying With me, including our newborn(due in june) and our 5 yo daughter, now with morals set aside am I going to need a DefCon admission for my daughter?
-She in most cases will be hanging with mom in the room or checking out vegas but she does like computers and would probably like some of the daytime activities of defcon, just wondering if there is an age cutoff or maybe a childs addmission rate?If there is a Church of WiFi, then this is it's !
+She in most cases will be hanging with mom in the room or checking out vegas but she does like computers and would probably like some of the daytime activities of defcon, just wondering if there is an age cutoff or maybe a childs addmission rate?If there is a Church of WiFi, then this is it's !Comment

 -

-Originally posted by kreeJust a quick question.
+if she isn't going to any of the talks then i wouldnt worry about getting her a badge.... and ignore the disclaimer...Originally posted by kreeJust a quick question.
 This year I will be staying at AP and my family will be staying With me, including our newborn(due in june) and our 5 yo daughter, now with morals set aside am I going to need a DefCon admission for my daughter?
 She in most cases will be hanging with mom in the room or checking out vegas but she does like computers and would probably like some of the daytime activities of defcon, just wondering if there is an age cutoff or maybe a childs addmission rate?

 *disclaimer: "technicaly" all persons on the ground need a badgethe fresh prince of 1337

-To learn how to hack; submit your request
+To learn how to hack; submit your requestComment

 -